aragon/dao-templates/kits/beta-base/readme.md

 - Because of aragonID registration, trying to create an organization with the name of an existing one will fail.
 For the client, an easy way to check is whether `[name].aragonid.eth` owner's is `0x00...00`

-## Gas costs

-As of Feb 14th (❤️) the costs of deploying a fully working organization are:

-- `template.newToken(...)`: ~2.4m gas
-- `template.newInstance(...)`: ~6.08m gas

-Which total in 106% of a mainnet block worth of gas, making deploying an Aragon org cheaper than $100 at given current gas and ETH prices.

 ## Deploying templates